LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 > ⚠️ **Disclaimer**:
 > This model is for academic and research purposes only.
 It's not production-grade, and definitely not reactor-grade.
 > **Any accidents, errors, or nuclear meltdowns caused by using this model are 100% on you.**
 > You've been warned.
 Use wisely.
-Or at least don't use it to control an actual pump.
+Or at least don't use it to control an actual LFR MCP.

 ---

 ## 🧠 Bonus: Why this matters

 CFD is great, but slow.
-This approach tries to bridge that with a light, learnable model that still respects physics.
+This approach tries to bridge that with a light, learnable model that still respects physics (see the explanation of the results in the paper).
 Think of it as:
 **“I want to *guess smart*, not *simulate slow*.”**

 ---